It’s 1:23 pm on a cloudy Monday afternoon in New York City.

 The beauty of this lifestyle is that if you wish to, you can make every day an adventure.

 One of my first days living in Thailand I saw an elephant walking down the street.
-A year later in LA I’m getting life and business advice in an incredible mansion from Orlando Jones.

 You have to take the bad with the good and recognize that almost always a bad situation will make for a great story later on.
 Sure it might be inconvenient, frustrating, or even expensive, but it’s all part of the fun.

 How much would life suck if you didn’t have stuff like this happening to keep you on your toes?

 Most of the time travel goes off without a hitch.
 Sometimes things happen beyond your control.
 Other times you’re just a complete idiot and get off at the wrong airport, or decide to hop on a “Cambodian Death Bus*.